blessedmadukoma/trackit/README.md

     - Ajike Chimaobi (Designer)

 ## Important note:
-   1. To push the backend to Heroku:
+   1. To push the backend directory to Heroku:
-        - After adding, commiting and pushing to Github, run the command: `git subtree push --prefix backend heroku main` .
-This pushes the backend directory to Heroku
+        - After adding, commiting and pushing to Github, run the command: `git subtree push --prefix backend heroku main`